-This gentle form of exercise can prevent or ease many ills of aging and could be the perfect activity for the rest of your life.
+This gentle form of exercise can help maintain strength, flexibilyt, and balance, and could be the perfect activity for the rest of your life.

 Tai chi is often described as "meditation in motion," but it might well be called "medication in motion."
 There is growing evidence that this mind-body practice, which originated in China as a martial art, has value in treating or preventing many health problems.
 And you can get started even if you aren't in top shape or the best of health.